-Work- related Allowances Purpose Amount (at the commencement of this Agreement) Extreme or Unpleasant conditions Where a skilled trades assistant, or basic or advanced tradesperson, or traffic and parking or similar employee is required to work in extreme or unpleasant conditions.
+Work- related Allowances Purpose Amount (at the commencement of this Agreement) Where a skilled trades assistant, or basic or advanced tradesperson, or traffic and parking or similar employee is required to work in extreme or unpleasant conditions.
 For the purpose of this clause an extreme or unpleasant condition includes: dirty, dusty or unpleasant conditions where the employee is engaged in work involving dirty and oily equipment, insulating material, noxious or toxic fumes, acidic or corrosive materials, drains, tanks and wet concrete; confined spaces or underground work where the employee is required to work in a stooped or cramped position and/or where there is poor ventilation; extreme hot or cold conditions where the employee is required to work in places of temperature beyond forty-five (45) degrees C or below 0 degrees C; elevated working situations where the employee is required to work more than fifteen (15) metres above the ground or above the nearest horizontal plane; wet conditions where the employee is required to work in any place where water is falling, where there is abnormal water underfoot, or where general conditions are abnormally wet (provided that this provision will not apply to employees otherwise entitled to payment pursuant to the wet weather allowance); cleaning brickwork where an employee is required to use acids or other corrosive substances; any other such situations which the University deems to be extreme and unpleasant working conditions.
-Where more than one of the bullet points apply, the allowance will be applied in respect to each applicable condition. employee's base hourly rate of pay will be paid for each hour worked in those conditions.
+25% loading on the employee's base hourly rate of pay will be paid for each hour worked in those conditions.